-- The Challenge: Each finalist will be given an assignment/project to test and challenge his/her skills and 'trail- readiness'.
+The finalists will be given an assignment/project to test and challenge skills and 'trailreadiness'.
 Some valuable skills that committee members will be looking for during this portion of our process include but are not limited to: problem solving, creativity, common sense, observation skills, journal writing, lesson design, leadership, cooperation, stress management, time management, flexibility, resourcefulness, dedication, professionalism, dependability, tolerance/diversity, effective teaching methods, and technology skills.
-The finalist will receive directions for this assignment after arriving in Alaska.
+The finalists will receive directions for this assignment after arriving in Alaska.
 Directions will be given in stages that may include open-ended opportunities.
 The "Challenge" will allow finalists to demonstrate individual strengths and skills in identified areas.
+This and other parts of the interview process will be placed on the website.

+The Schedule:

-This and other parts of the interview process will be placed on the website. - The Schedule: Your schedule will include but not be limited to a variety of activities that we plan and announce in advance to you.
+Your schedule will include but not be limited to a variety of activities that we plan and announce in advance to you.
 There may be, by our design, activities that we request your presence at, giving you limited notice to attend.
 (Example: media interviews) Plan on long hours each day.
 Plan on writing and creating.
 Plan on a full day of being observed.
-Consider yourself 'at work' during this time period. - Length of Stay: To allow you to see the restart and behind the scenes activities once the race is underway, please plan to be involved in Iditarod activities the Monday after the start of the race.
+Consider yourself 'at work' during this time period.

+Length of Stay:

+To allow you to see the restart and behind the scenes activities once the race is underway, please plan to be involved in Iditarod activities the Monday after the start of the race.
 Monday will also be the day that we will conclude your formal interview in Alaska with an exit interview.
-Plan to leave no earlier than 6:00 pm on the Monday after the start of the race.
-Your stay from start to departure is planned to provide opportunities and activities beneficial to one in competition for Teacher on the Trail [TM] selection. - Expenses: Finalists are responsible for their own expenses for this trip.
-However, the Iditarod Trail Committee (ITC) will provide tickets to the Pre-Race Banquet as well as the Teacher Conference.
-We will provide ground transportation to our events.
+Plan to leave no earlier than 6 p.m. on the Monday after the start of the race.
+Your stay from start to departure is planned to provide opportunities and activities beneficial to one in competition for Teacher on the Trail selection.